Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Introduction

 The traditional view of how Coulomb interaction modifies phonon-mediated superconductivity is through quantitative changes.
 When the electron bandwidth is much larger than the maximum phonon energy, the effective repulsion is reduced, as described by the Morel-Anderson pseudopotential \cite{Bogoliubov1958, Morel1962Anderson}.
 This situation changes when the electron bandwidth is comparable to the maximum phonon energy.
-The mechanism predicted by us differs from others based on electronic correlations, like Kohn-Luttinger \cite{Kohn1965Luttinger}, plasmon \cite{Rosner2018Plasmon, Veld2023Plasmon, Veld2025Plasmon}, and spin-fluctuation mechanisms \cite{Moriya2003spinfluct, Romer2021SROspinfluctuations, Schnell2006dwavephonon}, some of which have been combined with phonons \cite{Rosner2018Plasmon, Veld2023Plasmon, Veld2025Plasmon, Schnell2006dwavephonon}.
+The mechanism predicted by us differs from others based on electronic correlations \cite{Kohn1965Luttinger, Rosner2018Plasmon, Veld2023Plasmon, Veld2025Plasmon, Kobayashi2022Apr, Moriya2003spinfluct, Kuroki2004Aug, Kuroki2005Jan, Romer2021SROspinfluctuations, Schnell2006dwavephonon}, including plasmon \cite{Rosner2018Plasmon, Veld2023Plasmon, Veld2025Plasmon} and spin-fluctuation mechanisms \cite{Schnell2006dwavephonon} which have been combined with phonons.
+In our case, we include Coulomb interactions in a lowest order, purely repulsive, weak-coupling approach.